xavidop/alexa-nodejs-k8s-helloworld/docs/TERRAFORM_GKE.md

 }
 ```

-Aftear that, we can proudly deploy our alexa Skill Helm chart in our Kubernetes Cloud cluster:
+After that, we can proudly deploy our alexa Skill Helm chart in our Kubernetes Cloud cluster:
 ```hcl
 resource "helm_release" "alexa-skill" {
   name       = "alexa-skill"